LLNL/zero-rk/README.md

 Installation Notes
 ----------------

-Zero-RK builds with cmake and depends on cmake version 3.10 or higher.
-Zero-RK also requires a C11/C++14 compatible compiler suite, and has been tested with gnu, intel, and clang compilers on Linux.
+Zero-RK builds with cmake and depends on cmake version 3.12 or higher.
+Zero-RK also requires a C11/C++14 compatible compiler suite, and has been tested with gnu, intel, and clang compilers on Linux and clang on Mac OS.
 The basic installation process is:

     $ git clone https://github.com/llnl/zero-rk   #git
     $ cd zero-rk